- Certificate or Associate's degree

 What are Fashion Designers like?

 Based on our pool of users, Fashion Designers tend to be predominately artistic people.
 It has been said that fashion is one of the purest expressions of art because it is art lived on a daily basis.

 Fashion Designers by Strongest Interest Archetype

 Are Fashion Designers happy?

-Fashion designers rank highly among careers.
+Fashion Designers rank highly among careers.
 Overall they rank in the 77th percentile of careers for satisfaction scores.
 Please note that this number is derived from the data we have collected from our Sokanu members only.

 Fashion Designer Career Satisfaction by Dimension

 The most common degree held by Fashion Designers is Fine Arts.
 15% of Fashion Designers had a degree in Fine Arts before becoming Fashion Designers.
 That is over 8 times the average across all careers.
 Business Management And Administration graduates are the second most common among Fashion Designers, representing 11% of Fashion Designers in the Sokanu user base, which is 1.7 times the average.